-Local Food and Drink Resources
+Local Food and Drink Resources Reno-Tahoe

-Local Food and Drink Resources
+Local Food and Drink Resources Reno-Tahoe

 Great Basin Community Food Co-op

 In early 2009, Northern Nevada was in need of a business to increase community access to affordable, sustainable, local, and wholesome food that enriches the health of the local environment and economy.
 The Great Basin Community Food Co-op was the answer to that need.
 The Reno food co-op started when a few people got together in a garage and worked together to create the booming business, gathering $4.9 million in annual sales.
-Customers who had grown to love the fresh food they were able to purchase and take home, as well as enjoy a made-to-order cafe as well as a fresh salad bar on the second floor of the building.
+Customers who had grown to love the fresh food they were able to purchase and take home, as well as enjoy a made-to-order cafe and a fresh salad bar on the second floor of the building.
 The COVID-19 pandemic caused a closure of the cafe, but the business took the opportunity to renovate the space and add a new coffee bar and public seating.

 Tahoe Food Hub